isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Eligibility List.md

 </ul>
 <p></p>
 <p></p>
-<p>The above list of offset programmes and methodologies meet the eligibility
+<p>The above list of carbon crediting programmes and methodologies meet the
-criteria, environmental integrity, and domestic laws, regulations and administrative frameworks of both Ghana and Singapore.
+eligibility criteria and domestic laws, regulations and administrative frameworks of both Ghana and Singapore.&nbsp;
 <br>
 </p>
-<p>Though pre-approvals have been granted to the above list of methodologies,
-the applicability of these methodologies may be further assessed by both Ghana and Singapore when project applicant submits for registration.
-Based on the further assessment, Singapore or Ghana may refuse to authorise a mitigation activity in scenarios where its methodology fails to qualify as a pre-approved methodology under Annex A of the IA.
-The refusal for authorisation may be because:</p>
+<p>Though eligible, the applicability of these methodologies may be further
+assessed by both Ghana and Singapore when project applications are submitted.
+Singapore and / or Ghana reserves the right to refuse authorisation of a mitigation activity.
+The refusal for authorisation may be due to:&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>The methodology is not aligned with relevant domestic laws, regulations
+<p>The methodology is not aligned with domestic laws, regulations and administrative
-and administrative frameworks of respective countries, when a project applicant submits its application.</p>
+frameworks of respective countries, when the project application is submitted.&nbsp;</p>
 </li>
 <li>
-<p>The methodology has been suspended or placed under formal review by a
+<p>The methodology has been suspended or placed under formal review by the
-relevant offset programme at the point when the project applicant submits the application for authorisation of a mitigation activity.</p>
+relevant carbon crediting programme, when the project application is submitted.&nbsp;</p>
 </li>
 <li>
-<p>The methodology is not the latest version of a methodology listed in the
+<p>The methodology is not the latest version.&nbsp;</p>
-Eligibility List.</p>
+<p></p>
 </li>
 </ul>
-<p></p>
-<p>Additional environmental integrity requirements and safeguards imposed
+<p>Additional requirements from Singapore for specific project types&nbsp;can
-by Singapore&nbsp;can be found <a href="https://carbonmarkets-cooperation.gov.sg/environmental-integrity/overall-eligibility-list/" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
+be found <a href="https://carbonmarkets-cooperation.gov.sg/environmental-integrity/overall-eligibility-list/" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>